- Meet the Team

 - Web and Interactive

-Missouri S&T Marketing and Communications is responsible for the university’s official presence in social media.
-Currently, the department maintains and monitors the following social media sites:
+Marketing and communications is responsible for the university’s official presence in social media.
+We create content for and maintain the following social media sites:

 - Facebook – www.facebook.com/MissouriSandT